pedrorgirardi/Pep/README.md

 ## Highlight

-Highlight symbol or keyword under cursor and its usages.
+Highlight the symbol or keyword under the cursor and its usage.

 ![Pep Highlight](docs/Highlight.png)

 ## Documentation

-Show documentation for var under cursor.
+Show documentation for var under the cursor.

 ![Pep Show documentation](docs/Documentation.png)